brands-d/kMap/README.md

     python -m pip install -r requirements.txt

-Last but not least install the Map programmitself
+Next install the Map program itself

-    python setup.py install --single-version-externally-managed --root=/
+    python setup.py install

+and last but not least run the test to check if everything works as intended

+    python -m unittest discover

 ## Usage

 ### Linux